Hanq416/illuminanceCalculation/README.md

 #### Windows 7 or above, MacOS 10.10 or above.

-#### MATLAB release 2018b, 2019a are recommended; Add-on Imgage Processing Toolbox required.
+#### MATLAB release 2018b, 2019a are recommended; Add-on 'Imgage Processing Toolbox' required.

-#### This program has been tested on a computer Intel i5 2.9GHZ with 8GB RAM.
+#### This program has been tested on a computer with Intel i5 2.9GHZ and 8GB RAM.

 -----------------------------------------------------------------------------------------------------------------------
 ## REFERENCE: